 See the screenshot.

-#3 Updated by Regis Haubourg almost 5 years ago
+#3 Updated by Regis Haubourg about 5 years ago

 Maybe "Mask" plugin in official repository gives the new feature.
 To solve the problem, I think refactoring labeling engine to be bale to choose if labels are on top or masked by some layers would be more efficient than sub selecting all datasets and then labeling..

 Maybe the issue can be closed with the Mask plugin?

 #4 Updated by Alister Hood about 5 years ago